DillGates/httpdownbro/README.md

-# httpdownbro.py - Simple httpdownbro in Python
+# httpdownbro.py - Simple Dos slow down tool in Python

 ## What is httpdownbro(Slowloris)?
 httpdownbro is basically an HTTP Denial of Service attack that affects threaded servers.
 It works like this: